The E5 Alpine Crossing8 Days & 7 Nights 4.7 Read 11 reviews

 Weather and Climate

 The Alps have generally warm and sunny summers and cold and snowy winters.
-However, weather in the Alps can change very quickly, particularly at altitude.
+However, the weather in the Alps can change very quickly, particularly at altitude.
 You should be prepared for all weather eventualities as even snow can fall in the summer in the mountains, regardless of the time of year.

 Bag transfer of one bag per person (up to 20kg) is included as standard.
 Bag transfer is only possible on the following days; from Oberstdorf to Zams (day 3), from Zams to Sölden (day 5) and from Sölden to Maren (day7).
 On the days where bag transfer is not possible (day 2, day 4 and day 6), you will need to carry your overnight things in your day bag and then you will be reunited with your main bag the following night.

 The distances and ascents/descents are approximations of the recommended routes.
-Please be prepared by packing all necessary items, for example proper rain gear, sun hat, sunscreen.
+Please be prepared by packing all the necessary items, for example, proper rain gear, sun hat, sunscreen.
 Your information pack has detailed advice and a kit list on what to take.
 This includes good waterproof gear, walking shoes/boots, and lots of other useful bits and bobs.